njpatel/APL/doc/rplugin.md

 ## Reserved R variables

-The following variables are reserved for interaction between Kusto Query Language and the R code:
+The following variables are reserved for interaction between APL Query Language and the R code:

 * `df`: The input tabular data (the values of `T` above), as an R DataFrame.
 * `kargs`: The value of the *script_parameters* argument, as an R dictionary.
 * `result`: An R DataFrame created by the R script.
-The value becomes the tabular data that gets sent to any Kusto query operator that follows the plugin.
+The value becomes the tabular data that gets sent to any APL query operator that follows the plugin.

 ## Enable the plugin